pierky/bgp-large-communities-playground/tests/README.md

 # Implemented Features and Interoperability Tests

-I used this Playground to run tests on some of the currently available tools which implement Large BGP Communities.
+I used this Playground to run tests on some of the currently available tools which implement BGP Large Communities.
 The goal is to fill some blanks and enrich contents on the [IETF idr Implementations of draft-ietf-idr-large-community page]( https://trac.tools.ietf.org/wg/idr/trac/wiki/draft-ietf-idr-large-community%20implementations).

 The topics I wanted to focus on here are the following:

-- the ability to correctly send, receive and display prefixes carrying large BGP communities - [01-ANNOUNCING_RECEIVING_DISPLAYING.md](01-ANNOUNCING_RECEIVING_DISPLAYING.md).
+- the ability to correctly send, receive and display prefixes carrying BGP Large Communities - [01-ANNOUNCING_RECEIVING_DISPLAYING.md](01-ANNOUNCING_RECEIVING_DISPLAYING.md).

-- the ability to filter prefixes on the basis of large BGP communities and to perform actions on them - [02-OPERATIONS_ON_COMMUNITIES.md](02-OPERATIONS_ON_COMMUNITIES.md).
+- the ability to filter prefixes on the basis of BGP Large Communities and to perform actions on them - [02-OPERATIONS_ON_COMMUNITIES.md](02-OPERATIONS_ON_COMMUNITIES.md).

-- the behaviour regarding duplicate large BGP communities handling, both on the sending and the receiving side - [03-DUPLICATE_COMMUNITIES.md](03-DUPLICATE_COMMUNITIES.md).
+- the behaviour regarding duplicate BGP Large Communities handling, both on the sending and the receiving side - [03-DUPLICATE_COMMUNITIES.md](03-DUPLICATE_COMMUNITIES.md).

-- error handling of malformed large BGP communities attributes - [04-MALFORMED-ATTRIBUTES.md](04-MALFORMED-ATTRIBUTES.md).
+- error handling of malformed BGP Large Communities attributes - [04-MALFORMED-ATTRIBUTES.md](04-MALFORMED-ATTRIBUTES.md).

 OSS implementations that I tested are those covered by the Playground itself at the moment: ExaBGP, GoBGP and BIRD for the "BGP speakers" category and pmacct for the "Tools / Ecosystem" one.
 For each topic, configuration files can be found under the respective `tests/` subdirectory.